-There's no denying that due to the fast-moving digital world of the modern-day, Agile teams and their leaders have to quickly respond to opportunities and challenges with new & bold initiatives, while also organising the talent around them.
-However, leaders often experience difficulties in deciding whether they should implement a new program or a new project, in dealing with the respective challenges and opportunities.
+There's no denying that Agile teams and their leaders have to respond quickly to opportunities and challenges with new and bold initiatives while organizing the talent around them in today's fast-moving digital world.
+However, leaders often experience difficulties in deciding whether to implement a new program or a new project to address the respective challenges and opportunities.

-It should be known that the concept of a project only deals with a small-scale deliverable within a tight schedule.
-On the other hand, the concept of a program refers to overseeing as well as organising several related projects, all leading towards a large-scale deliverable.
-But, there’s more to know about the differences between a program vs project than just the aforementioned concepts, which is why we're adding an in-depth guide as below.
+It should be known that a project only deals with a small-scale deliverable within a tight schedule.
+On the other hand, a program refers to overseeing and organizing several related projects, all leading toward a large-scale deliverable.
+But there’s more to know about the differences between a program and a project than just the aforementioned concepts, so we're adding an in-depth guide below.

 What do you mean by a project?

-A project is defined as a one-time process – either to create a new service or a new product – having a certain start & endpoint.
-A project can also be referred to as an organisational unit where it's dedicated to the pursuance of a goal, which means the satisfactory accomplishment of creating a product on time, within a specified budget and thereby meeting the required performance levels.
+A project is defined as a one-time process – either to create a new service or a new product having a certain start & endpoint.
+A project can also be referred to as an organizational unit dedicated to pursuing a goal, which means the satisfactory accomplishment of creating a product on time, within a specified budget, and thereby meeting the required performance levels.

-Generally, a project will comprise a specific set of interlinked activities and routines along with a definite goal, which needs to be completed using defined resources and within specific periods.
-Projects can vary in size – be it small, medium or large.
+Generally, a project comprises a specific set of interlinked activities and routines and a definite goal, which must be completed using defined resources and within specific periods.
+Projects can vary in size—small, medium, or large.

 The primary features of a project include: